Milica98/Tic-Tac-Toe/README.md

 # Tic Tac Toe
-Console Tic Tac Toe game
+Console Tic Tac Toe game with the posibility to choose between playing with two players or to play with the computer.